Fighting to the death teaches you a lot about life.

-On the streets or in the ring, you can’t lose anywhere near that number of fights and survive.
+You can’t lose anywhere near that number of fights and survive on the streets or in the ring.
 People who know what it’s like to fight to the death, the knockout, or whatever physical victory looks like cannot quit.
 To fail to push yourself past your limits is to lose everything—even your life.

 The problem with life is that it’s too easy.
-Our goals aren’t life or death; they’re healthy food or fast food.
+Our goals aren’t life or death but healthy or fast food.

 A good friend of mine always says that one of the problems guys have today is that they have no idea what it’s like to be punched in the face.
 He’s 100 percent correct and in more ways than he probably realizes.

-People have no concept of what danger is, so they think everything hurts.
+People have no idea of danger, so they think everything hurts.
 Yeah, it’s hard to quit sugar for a while and get your reps in daily.
 But if not eating a certain food is one of the most difficult challenges you’ve ever faced, you’ve never really been pushed.
-But if you’ve taken a punch, you can take just about anything.
+But you can take just about anything if you’ve taken a punch.

 What is like being punched in the face by life

-When people have a disagreement, this dynamic is also at play.
+When people disagree, this dynamic is also at play.
 However, when a disagreement gets physical, all parties know they’re beyond solving it with words.
-If one does not carefully consider the decision to turn a verbal conflict into a physical one, then the decision is usually equally tragic–except you have way more to lose in real life than you do in the ring.
+Suppose one does not carefully consider the decision to turn a verbal conflict into a physical one.
+In that case, the decision is usually equally tragic–except you have way more to lose in real life than you do in the ring.

 Imagine if you brought that rage to your goal to lose fifteen pounds.
 What if you were willing to slam sugar in the jaw.
 Think it would be hard to lose some inches off your middle?
-Hell, with that motivation, you could probably drop fifty pounds and feel like you are just getting started.
+With that motivation, you could drop fifty pounds and feel like you are just getting started.